 And the last is Alien Abduction, a movie about–you guessed it–aliens who abduct people.
 It’s in the sci-fi subgenre I call “asshole aliens,” where the entities from another world–who have successfully hidden their presence from the majority of the planet–are blundering assholes with all the subtlety of a rampaging bull.
 Phoenix Forgotten‘s aliens aren’t quite as overt, but they aren’t content to be mysterious lights in the sky and have a rather aggressive abduction process.
 But the main reason my brain brought up Alien Abduction is because both movies have the same ending of the protagonist’s camera falling from ridiculously high in the sky and somehow surviving impact, which is dumb.

 That’s not to say that Phoenix Forgotten didn’t have some good points!
 IMDB trivia says that for 1997-era authenticity, the filmmakers took the footage and ported it to a VHS for that slightly fuzzy look, and that’s cool.
-The idea that these aliens are the same beings as drawn in Ezekiel’s Wheel was kind of interesting.
+The idea that these aliens are the same beings as drawn in Ezekiel’s Wheel from the Bible was kind of interesting.
 And, um… this movie explained who was compiling the fake documentary!
 Although, the movie sure did forget about her once the final footage was found… All together it’s just a very middle of the road alien movie.

 Follow Me on Social Media